pauleveritt/42-workshop/README.md

 - Open the module for the step, read the docstring at the top, follow along

-- This module can be run by clicking the green gutter play button beside the "run block" at the bottom
+- Each module can be run by clicking the green gutter play button beside the "run block" at the bottom